Ice Cream

 Put it in the churner.
 This makes amazing ice cream.
 It's also vegan.

-Pure Banana
+Banana

 • Bananas!
-Sliced, then frozen.
+Sliced, then frozen

 Optional: